truenas/documentation/content/TruenasApps/CommunityApps/Immich.md

 Immich integrates photo and video storage with a web portal and mobile app.
 It includes features such as libraries, automatic backup, bulk upload, partner sharing, Typesense search, facial recognition, and reverse geocoding.

-TrueNAS SCALE makes installing Immich easy, but you must use the Immich web portal and mobile app to configure accounts and access libraries.
+TrueNAS makes installing Immich easy, but you must use the Immich web portal and mobile app to configure accounts and access libraries.

-{{< include file="/static/includes/AppsUnversioned.md" >}}
+{{< include file="/static/includes/ProposeArticleChange.md" >}}

 ## First Steps

-The Immich app in TrueNAS SCALE installs, completes the initial configuration, then starts the Immich web portal.
+The Immich app in TrueNAS installs, completes the initial configuration, then starts the Immich web portal.
-When updates become available, SCALE alerts and provides easy updates.
+When updates become available, TrueNAS alerts and provides easy updates.

-Before installing the Immich app in SCALE, review their [Environment Variables](https://documentation.immich.app/docs/install/environment-variables) documentation and to see if you want to configure any during installation.
+Before installing the TrueNAS Immich app, review the [Immich Environment Variables](https://documentation.immich.app/docs/install/environment-variables) documentation and to see if you want to configure any during installation.
 You can configure environment variables at any time after deploying the application.

-SCALE does not need advance preparation.
+TrueNAS does not need advance preparation.

-You can allow SCALE to create the datasets Immich requires automatically during app installation.
+You can allow TrueNAS to create the datasets Immich requires automatically during app installation.
 Or before beginning app installation, [create the datasets]({{< relref "DatasetsSCALE.md" >}}) to use in the **Storage Configuration** section during installation.
 Immich requires seven datasets: **library**, **pgBackup**, **pgData**, **profile**, **thumbs**, **uploads**, and **video**.
 You can organize these as one parent with seven child datasets, for example <file>mnt/tank/immich/library</file>, <file>mnt/tank/immich/pgBackup</file>, and so on.